 13. Can I pay with my credit card or debit card in Guatemala?

-You can usually use your credit or debit card (Visa or Mastercard) at mid-range and luxury hotels, some more expensive restaurants, large supermarkets, pharmacies, and travel agencies in Antigua.
+You can usually use your credit or debit card (Visa or Mastercard) at medium-priced and luxury hotels, some more expensive restaurants, supermarkets, pharmacies, and travel agencies in Antigua.

 However, many hostels, budget hotels, small shops, language schools, bus stations and transportation companies, travel agencies in Flores and Lake Atitlan, and tourist attractions like museums and parks do NOT accept credit cards.